Skip to content

 Debunking the Myth of Gold Tarnish

-The misconception of gold tarnish on white gold jewelry stems from the wearing off of the thin layer of rhodium plating.
-Over time, the rhodium coating can fade, revealing the warmer tones of the white gold underneath.
+The idea of gold tarnish on white gold jewelry comes from the rhodium plating wearing off.
+As time goes by, the rhodium fades, showing the warmer tones of the white gold underneath.

-To summarize, gold does not tarnish due to its nonreactive nature.
-The patches of different shades that can appear on white gold jewelry are not tarnish but the natural color of the metal showing through the rhodium plating.
-Understanding this can help you maintain the beauty of your gold jewelry and appreciate its true nature.
+To wrap it up, gold doesn’t tarnish because it’s nonreactive.
+The different shades on white gold jewelry aren’t tarnish.
+They’re the natural color of the metal showing through the rhodium.
+Knowing this helps keep your gold jewelry looking great and lets you enjoy its true beauty.

 Table: Comparing Gold Tarnish with White Gold’s Natural Color